Space Launch System: Construction

-As of 2020, three SLS versions are planned: Block 1, Block 1B, and Block 2.
-Each will use the same Core stage with its four main engines, but Block 1B will feature the Exploration Upper Stage (EUS), and Block 2 will combine the EUS with upgraded boosters.
+As of 2020, three SLS versions were planned: Block 1, Block 1B, and Block 2.
+Each would use the same core stage with its four main engines, but Block 1B will feature the Exploration Upper Stage (EUS), and Block 2 will combine the EUS with upgraded boosters.

 The ICPS for Artemis 1 was delivered by ULA to NASA about July 2017 and was housed at Kennedy Space Center as of November 2018.

 Construction of core stage

 In mid-November 2014, construction of the first core stage hardware began using a new friction stir welding system in the South Vertical Assembly Building at NASA's Michoud Assembly Facility.
 Between 2015 and 2017, NASA test fired RS-25 engines in preparation for use on SLS.

 The core stage for the first SLS, built at Michoud Assembly Facility by Boeing, had all four engines attached in November 2019, and it was declared finished by NASA in December 2019.

 The first core stage left Michoud Assembly Facility for comprehensive testing at Stennis Space Center in January 2020.
 The static firing test program at Stennis Space Center, known as the Green Run, operated all the core stage systems simultaneously for the first time.
-Test 7 (of 8), the wet dress rehearsal, was carried out in December 2020 and the fire (test 8) took place on 16 January 2021, but shut down earlier than expected, about 67 seconds in total rather than the desired eight minutes.
+Test 7 (of 8), the wet dress rehearsal, was carried out in December 2020 and the fire (test 8) took place on January 16, 2021, but shut down earlier than expected, about 67 seconds in total rather than the desired eight minutes.
 The reason for the early shutdown was later reported to be because of conservative test commit criteria on the thrust vector control system, specific only for ground testing and not for flight.
 If this scenario occurred during a flight, the rocket would have continued to fly normally.
 There was no sign of damage to the core stage or the engines, contrary to initial concerns.

-The second fire test was completed on 18 March 2021, with all four engines igniting, throttling down as expected to simulate in-flight conditions, and gimballing profiles.
-The core stage was shipped to Kennedy Space Center to be mated with the rest of the rocket for Artemis I. It left Stennis on 24 April and arrived at Kennedy on 27 April.
+The second fire test was completed on March 18, 2021, with all four engines igniting, throttling down as expected to simulate in-flight conditions, and gimballing profiles.
+The core stage was shipped to Kennedy Space Center to be mated with the rest of the rocket for Artemis I. It left Stennis on April 24 and arrived at Kennedy on April 27.
 It was refurbished there in preparation for stacking.
-On 12 June 2021, NASA announced the assembly of the first SLS rocket was completed at the Kennedy Space Center.
+On June 12, 2021, NASA announced the assembly of the first SLS rocket was completed at the Kennedy Space Center.
 The assembled SLS was used for the uncrewed Artemis I mission in 2022.